 Not all of these can be studied within the RE curriculum, of course, so this syllabus will indicate where opportunities exist to choose specific examples for local study where the school feels it is appropriate to do so.

-A vision for Religious Education in Bath and North East Somerset, Bristol, North Somerset and the London Borough of Haringey
+A vision for Religious Education in Bath and North East Somerset, Bristol, the London Borough of Haringey and North Somerset

 Here, a vision is a statement of how we would like things to be.
 The purpose of the vision is to motivate and inspire teachers and learners to reach towards the goals within that vision.